sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-kyma/prepare-btp-kyma.md

 5. Under **Environment Instance ID**, paste the GUID of your Kyma cluster.
 Here's how to find it:

-      - Open you Kyma Console.
+      - Open your Kyma dashboard.
       - Choose **Namespaces** on the left and choose **kyma-system**.
       - Navigate to **Configuration** &rarr; **Config Maps** and choose **sap-btp-operator-config**.
       - You can see the GUID of your Kyma cluster in the **CLUSTER_ID** section.